-This step is where an attorney or partnering with an incorporation provider ensures there aren’t any costly hiccups.
+This step is where an attorney or doing in-depth research yourself ensures there aren’t any costly hiccups.
 Depending on a number of variables there’s forms to fill out and fees to pay to be compliant.
 The good news is that West Virginia is a startup-friendly state with a number of incentives, kickbacks, and streamlined regulatory paths.

 To get started bookmark the Clarksburg district office of the Small Business Administration, and set up an account with Business4WV because they’re likely going to be go-to sources.
 If you need additional help, there’s a Business License Service we recommend.
 They determine everything required on Federal, State, County and Municipal levels, get the forms, and provide step-by-step filing instructions.

 There are many different kinds of informal business planning, everything from basement white-boarding and chat sessions with partners two times a week, to pure brain-work.
 It’s different for every startup.
-However, once a team or platform becomes serious there’s a pretty straightforward approach to planning.
+However, once an entrepreneur becomes serious there’s a pretty straightforward approach to planning.

 These are the type of plans lending institutions, VCs, startup incubators, CrowdFunding communities, and so on are accustomed to seeing – streamlined presentations of the core fundamentals.
 They start with an executive summary and quickly tell the viewer what the brand is about, where it’s going, and how it plans to get there.
 See what we mean in the links below.